Ooty Varkey: The Complete Guide to India's GI-Tagged Biscuit from the Nilgiris

 How to Eat Ooty Varkey — The Right Way

-There is the technically correct way and the way that most people end up eating it, which is standing over the open packet in the kitchen at 11 PM, unable to stop.
+There is the technically correct way, and the way most people end up eating it — which is standing over the open packet in the kitchen at 11 PM, unable to stop.

 But if you want the full experience:

-As a Gift Varkey travels well when properly packaged.
+Varkey travels well when properly packaged.
 OotyMade's Varkey is sealed in airtight packaging specifically designed to maintain crispness during transit.
 It makes an exceptional gift — unusual enough to be genuinely surprising, authentic enough to carry meaning, and delicious enough to be remembered.
+See our Nilgiris gift hampers for occasion-specific packaging.

 Ooty Varkey vs Everything Else — Why There Is No Substitute